Hammarn/1MB335/Lab2.md

 ### Formating Fasta files
 The `.fasta` format is the most common format to handle nuclear and/or amino acid sequences.
-It gets its name from the FASTA sequence alignment software, which is now obsolete but the format lives on.
-It's a plain text format where the greater-than sign (>) indicates the start of the header and the following line(s) is the sequence.
+It gets its name from the FASTA sequence alignment software, which is now obsolete, but the format lives on.
+It is a plain text format where the greater-than sign (`>`) indicates the start of the header and the following line(s) is the sequence.

 Example sequence: